Could it happen here? Australian agents specifically ban Airbnb sublets

 “She was leaving keys in the mailbox for people to come and collect.
 So quite a few of the other occupants got really concerned about keys being left, who’s getting them and what’s going to happen to her apartment.
 She was asked to leave” Deane said.

-In another instance, a Melbourne tenant was making thousands of dollars a month by hosting Airbnb guests full time in a rented apartment.
+In another instance, a Melbourne tenant was making thousands of dollars a month by hosting Airbnb sublets full time in a rented apartment.

 Malcolm Gunning, president of the Real Estate Institute of Australia, told ABC that agents had been forced to take more control over sub-letting.